ibm-cloud-docs/Backup/ts-offline-agent-windows.md

 1. Establish a Remote Desktop connection to the offline Agent server.
 2. Open `Services.msc`.
 3. Restart the BUAgent service.
-4. Refresh the page on the Portal webpage and see whether the Agent now shows “Online”.
+4. Refresh the page on the Portal webpage and see whether the Agent is shown as _online_.

 If the previous steps don't work, pull up and review the most recent BUAgent-X.XLOG.